 Additionally, the standardized methodology and physiological markers used in this study—such as GP, MGT, SVI-1, and SVI-2—can serve as reliable screening tools for identifying salt-tolerant genotypes of chickpea and potentially other leguminous crops.
 Future research should focus on breeding salt-tolerant varieties and exploring synergistic effects of bio-inoculants and osmoprotectants to mitigate salt stress.

-We reached the conclusion that salt stress poses a serious threat to chickpea establishment during the germination phase, and proactive agronomic strategies are needed to sustain crop productivity in saline environments.
+salt stress poses a serious threat to chickpea establishment during the germination phase, and proactive agronomic strategies are needed to sustain crop productivity in saline environments.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-COMPETING INTERESTS Authors have declared that no competing interests exist
+COMPETING INTERESTS Authors have declared that no competing interests exist.

 References